selinon/selinon/docs.source/yaml.rst

      * ``nodes`` - a node name or a list of node names that can trigger fallback scheduling in case of failure
      * ``fallback`` - a node name or a list of node names (a task name or flow names) that should be scheduled in case of failure
+     * ``condition`` - condition that would be evaluated, if true the fallback is triggered; see condition definition on task flow edges for more info and examples

  * **Required:** false